What is Google Business Profile and how to optimize my listing?

 In this guide, we’ll give you straightforward steps to create and enhance your Google Business Profile.
 But first, let’s dive into the essentials of what this platform offers.

-What is Google My Business (Now Google Business Profile)?
+What is Google Business Profile?

 Google My Business is a free tool that allows you to create a listing for your business on Google.
 It allows business owners to manage how they appear on Google Search and Google Maps.

 When you create a Google Business Profile, details like photos, location, services, and products get shared across Google, boosting your chances of being noticed by potential customers online.
+Almost all businesses can use Google Business Profile, even those without a physical storefront, like online stores.

 Here’s what GBP looks like: